soldair/node-qrcode/README.md

 2953 in error correct level L
 2331 in error correct level M
 1663 in error correct level Q
-1273 in error correct level h
+1273 in error correct level H

 the default is H.
 It can now be changed in an ugly way that wont be supported for more then another few days if you really need to.